 Continue reading “VIFF Review: ‘Special Actors’ will leave you with a feeling of pure, unpretentious, happiness.”

 Of course, that’s not the plot of the movie, and honestly, I am loathed to tell you much about the plot at all.
-It involves a talent agency that specializes in hiring actors out to real-life events, a family-owned in, and a cult.
+It involves a talent agency specialising in hiring actors out to real-life events, a family-owned in, and a cult.
 That’s pretty much all I can tell you without taking an express train to spoiler country, but to say this movie gets a little bit wacky would be an understatement.

 Continue reading “Fantasia Review: ‘Special Actors’ is a wacky good time”